achyutkneupane/laravel-hls/README.md

 application into HLS streams, which can be used for adaptive bitrate streaming.

 **Features:**
-- 🚀 **Advanced GPU Acceleration**: Full NVIDIA GPU acceleration with NVENC encoder, automatic fallback, and health monitoring
+- 🚀 **Multi-GPU Acceleration**: Support for NVIDIA GPUs (NVENC), Apple Silicon (VideoToolbox), and CPU fallback
+- 🍎 **Apple Silicon Support**: Native acceleration for M1/M2/M3 chips using VideoToolbox
 - 💻 **Intelligent CPU Fallback**: Automatic fallback to CPU encoding when GPU is unavailable or fails
 - 🔒 **AES-128 Encryption**: Built-in encryption for secure video streaming
 - 📊 **Real-time Progress Tracking**: Live conversion progress monitoring with ETA